ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 revealed during issuance and contribute to the attestation or issuance contexts.
 - Attestation information.
-The issuance protocol can contribute information to the issuance context based on what attestation procedure the Issuer uses to trust a token request.
+The issuance protocol can contribute information to the attestation or issuance contexts based on what attestation procedure the Issuer uses to trust a token request.
 In particular, a token request that is validated by a given Attester means that the Client which generated the token request must be capable of the completing the designated attestation procedure.
 - Origin information.
 The issuance protocol can contribute information about the Origin that challenged the Client in {{challenge-flow}}.
 In particular, a token request designated for a specific Issuer might imply that the resulting